amonsoes/frcw/README.md

 - Replace MAD.py in your IQA_pytorch package with the one in the folder package_extensions.
 - Replace DISTS_pt.py in your DISTS_pytorch package with the one in the folder package_extensions.

-You can youse these commands.
-Replace path/to/package with the path to your package
+You can use these commands.
+Replace path/to/package with the path to your package.

 ```
 cp package_extensions/IQA_pytorch/MAD.py path/to/IQA_pytorch